mikeroyal/Windows-11-Guide/README.md

 [ConfigureDefender](https://github.com/AndyFul/ConfigureDefender) is a small GUI application to view and configure important Defender settings on Windows 10/11 and Windows Server 2019 or later.
 It uses [PowerShell cmdlets](https://docs.microsoft.com/en-us/powershell/scripting/developer/cmdlet/cmdlet-overview) (with a few exceptions) to change the Windows Defender settings.

+[RKill](https://www.bleepingcomputer.com/download/rkill/) is a program that was developed at BleepingComputer.com that attempts to terminate known malware processes so that your normal security software can then run and clean your computer of infections.
+When RKill runs it will kill malware processes and then removes incorrect executable associations and fixes policies that stop us from using certain tools.

 [Hardentools](https://github.com/securitywithoutborders/hardentools) is designed to disable a number of "features" exposed by operating systems (Microsoft Windows, for now) and some widely used applications (Microsoft Office and Adobe PDF Reader, for now).
 These features, commonly thought for enterprise customers, are generally useless to regular users and rather pose as dangers as they are very commonly abused by attackers to execute malicious code on a victim's computer.

 <p align="center">